StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/loads/structuralsurfaceactionfree.md

 >Local Z direction = Positive means that Z direction will be in the direction of positive Z global direction, if it is not possible then in the positive direction of X axis, if that is also not possible then in the direction of positive Y global axis.

->Above is in the direction of positive local Z axis from XY plane of the load or defined distance from that plane.
+>Above is in the direction of positive local Z axis from XY plane of the load or from defined distance from that plane.
 Below is in the direction of negative local Z axis.
 In the example below load will be generated only between 3 and 4 m from the free load.
 >
 >```{image} ../.gitbook/assets/40_structuralsurfaceactionfree_from_to.png
 >:width: 400px